NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #119

 Prompted by a Ruffian's question, FUWAMOCO share how their special memories of them going to idol concerts are related to unexpected moments and the excitement during them.

+## Episode #120

+A Ruffian asks if FUWAMOCO have a Japanese language certification.
+They reveal that they have the JLPT N2, though they obtained it a long time ago and haven’t studied for the higher level yet.